 Boys will be boys.
 Rough-housing.
 What happens in (fill in the boys club activity) stays in (the boys club), and locker-room talk.
 This is some of the language used to defend behaviors in boys, and men, to describe otherwise reprehensible behavior.
 But now, in the aftermath of the #MeToo movement, some are using it defending sexual assault.

-Setting aside if Brett Kavanaugh is or is not guilty, let us look at the premise that teenage behaviors should not be used to determine the character of a man, or that distance alone from an event somehow minimizes the likelihood of a person continuing to carry the traits of earlier times.
+Setting aside if Brett Kavanaugh is or is not guilty, let us look at the premise that teenage behaviors should not be used to determine the character of a man, that people can change, or that distance alone from an event somehow minimizes the likelihood of a person continuing to carry the traits of earlier times.

 But instead of talking in generalities, let’s narrow our focus to the particular set of behaviors associated with attempted rape.